Posts and telecommunications in Lebanon: The prewar boom

 Starting in the 1950s, an economically affluent Lebanon started investing in developing its telephone network by installing automatic exchanges, not least in partnership with Ericsson, which assumed a key role in the following decades.
 (Ericsson had long been a pioneer in telecommunications in the Arab world, setting up the first telephone lines in Istanbul and Cairo in the 1890s.)
 In May 1954, the telephone system was modernized with the introduction of the automatic dialing system.
 Around that time, Lebanon counted just over 27,000 telephones, massively concentrated in its capital city, Beirut.
 By 1957, demand for telephone services outpaced supply, as seen in the contracts signed with Ericsson, to expand the network with 25,000 new lines in the country's main cities, and with Siemens, to build a state-of-the-art radio transmission station.
 At the end of the 1960s, Lebanon was planning to extend the telephone network to all rural regions across the country.
 Meanwhile, Lebanon pioneered the Telex system in the Arab world, introducing it in 1962.
 In 1969, Lebanon set up in Arbaniyeh its first satellite earth station, capable of handling voice conversations as well as television channels.
 It thus joined the global, American-led Intelsat network.
 This sign of progress was celebrated by the creation of a dedicated stamp issued on 25 March 1971.

 Lebanon's first submarine coaxial cable, to France's Marseille, was inaugurated in 1970.
 Its operation and maintenance was handed over to Sodetel, a company specifically established in 1968 for the purpose of managing this cable, and co-owned by the Lebanese government (50%), France Câbles et Radio (40%) and Italcable (10%).
 In May 1971, a contract was awarded to connect Beirut to Egypt's Alexandria, via another submarine coaxial cable, and to Damascus via land cable and microwave transmission.

 An interesting player during these years is the French company Radio-Orient, which continued to assume a central position in the telephone sector even after Lebanon's independence.
 It hosted the first international telephone services in Lebanon, in 1952, and the first Telex services, ten years later.
 Most importantly, the firm retained its exclusive concession over radio-electric communications with Europe and North-America.
 Lebanon's attempt to tax the company in 1956 led the French government to initiate a lawsuit in its defense at the International Court of Justice.
-In was only nationalized belatedly, in 1972: The new public entity, the Organisme de Gestion et d'Exploitation de Radio Orient, which would later be known as Ogero, then inherited Radio-Orient's de facto monopoly.
+It was only nationalized belatedly, in 1972: The new public entity, the Organisme de Gestion et d'Exploitation de Radio Orient, which would later be known as Ogero, then inherited Radio-Orient's de facto monopoly.

 Intense investments, during this era, did not go without suspicions of foul-play, coming from Lebanese who were dissatisfied with the pace at which the country's telephone network was developing.
 One notable target for criticism was Tony Frangieh, who in the early 1970s was appointed Minister of Posts and Telecommunications in a government presided by his own father Suleiman.